JHM Charitable Foundation (John and Hasmik Mgrdichian Foundation)

 Geographic Distribution

-United States (20 partner organizations): Ararat Home of Los Angeles, Armenian Mesrobian School, Children's Institute, USC Institute of Armenian Studies, The Roundhouse Aquarium, United Cerebral Palsy, Armenian Eyecare Project, Armenian Museum of America, Convalescent Aid Society, LA Family Housing, South Central Scholars, Union Rescue Mission, AIWA, Charlie Keyan Education, Nature of Wildworks, Genocide Education Project, and YMCA of Montebello
+United States (20 partner organisations): Ararat Home of Los Angeles, Armenian Mesrobian School, Children's Institute, USC Institute of Armenian Studies, The Roundhouse Aquarium, United Cerebral Palsy, Armenian Eyecare Project, Armenian Museum of America, Convalescent Aid Society, LA Family Housing, South Central Scholars, Union Rescue Mission, AIWA, Charlie Keyan Education, Nature of Wildworks, Genocide Education Project, and YMCA of Montebello

-Turkey (1 partner organization): Hrant Dink Foundation
+Turkey (1 partner organisation): Hrant Dink Foundation

 Major Grant Examples